 The first phase of campus development, spanning approximately 100 acres, includes three academic buildings, in addition to housing and dining complexes, and the Joseph E. Gallo Recreation and Wellness Center.
 At the heart of the campus, featuring a library collection that blends books and bytes, the Leo and Dottie Kolligian Library is home to campus student services and administrative offices.
 It also is a welcoming meeting place for individual study, small group work and encounters with your friends.
 The majority of your classrooms and lecture halls are located in the Classroom Building.
 The facility features the 377-seat Lakireddy Auditorium, and other programmed space including teaching laboratories, and faculty and graduate student offices.
 The three-story Science and Engineering Building accommodates teaching in both wet and dry research laboratories and computing laboratories.
-Future buildings include a Social Sciences and Management Building, a second Science and Engineering Building and an expansion of the Valley Terraces Dining Facility.
+Future buildings include a Social Sciences and Management Building and a second Science and Engineering Building.